nballener/nballener.github.io/resume/index.md

   * CBST is a program I wrote to ensure unit testing is performed during development and run automatically when a change was made to the program.

 # Robert Bosch - *Student Engineer*
+Robert Bosch - Chassis Systems Control Division required a suite of reporting tools to improve bug reporting efficiency.
+Problem was multiple systems with different output formats, with very delayed response times.
+Solution designed was two reporting scripts that consolidated the data into an Excel Spreadsheet.
+Outcome was a reduction in reporting times from 60 sec to 5 sec.

 * Autonomously designed and developed a suite of reporting tools
+* Performed interviews with internal stakeholders and end users
+* Conduct demonstrations of reporting tools
 * Tools produced a decrease in bug reporting time by 92%
-* Self-taught the debugging systems the developers used, became the "go to" guy for questions about the systems
+* Self-taught the debugging systems the developers used and became their systems' subject matter expert
 * Self-taught Perl and Excel VBA

 # **Personal Projects**